beyawnko/Beya_Waifu/README.md

 output lists devices as `GPU device <id>: <name>` or `[<id>] <name>` which is parsed to populate the GPU selection menus.
 Detected IDs are saved to `settings.ini` so that subsequent launches restore the last known device list.

+Verbose output from RealCUGAN can be enabled by setting `RealCUGANVerboseLog=true` in `settings.ini`.
+When enabled the `-v` flag is passed to the engine.

 ### Quick Build (Linux & Windows)

 1. Install **Qt 6.5** with the Widgets, Multimedia, OpenGL and Qt5Compat modules.
 A C++17 compiler is required (GCC 7+